 You've rented your moving truck and packed your belongings, and now you need to know how to pack and load the moving truck to make sure all your things arrive at your new home.
-If you're like my husband, then you'll want to plan how the truck should be loaded.
-I have to admit, I'm not the most patient mover.
-I tend to want to just get it done; hopefully, my husband will never read this since I'm about to admit that advance planning on how to load the truck is a good idea.
-But that's between you and me.
+Planning how to load the truck in advance is a good idea.

 This includes appliances such as the stove, washing machine, refrigerator and dishwasher, and any other item that takes more than two people to move.
 These items should be loaded on the truck before anything else and kept against the far wall closest to the cab.
 Keep the items in their upright positions and make sure you balance the truck by placing heavy objects on opposite sides.

 Use furniture padding to protect wood surfaces and corners.
 Padding can be rented from the truck rental agent and is worth the little extra it costs.
 Using padded protection also makes it easier to slide heavier pieces onto the truck.